-Bacterial Vaginosis, yeast infections, and sexually transmitted infections (STIs) can threaten the health and well-being of individuals and are more common than one might think.
-In 2022, more than 2.5 million cases of syphilis, gonorrhea, and chlamydia were reported in the United States [22].
-All of which can have devastating effects on reproduction, even in women who are asymptomatic.
-There is an urgent need for swift innovation and collaboration from all STI prevention.
-Vaginal self-swabs offer a noninvasive way for women to ensure a healthy vaginal microbiota and identify undesirable microorganisms [23].
+Bacterial vaginosis, yeast infections, and sexually transmitted infections (STIs) are common diseases that threaten the health and well-being of individuals.
+In 2022, more than 2.5 million cases of syphilis, gonorrhea, and chlamydia were reported in the United States; all of which can have devastating effects on reproduction, even in asymptomatic women [29].
+Vaginal self-swabs offer a non-invasive way for women to ensure a healthy vaginal microbiome and identify undesirable microorganisms [30].